Horned puffin: Reproduction

-The horned puffin reaches sexual maturity between the age of five and seven years, entering the breeding season between May to September.
+The horned puffin reaches sexual maturity between the age of five and seven years, entering the breeding season between May and September.
 Horned puffin pairs are monogamous.
 Courtship begins as the male and female puffin swim alongside on the water.
 The male displays by arising from the water, neck outstretched, opening and closing the bill while jerking the head.
 The female makes a hunched posture with her neck contracted inwards, close to the water surface.
 This is followed by billing, a practice where mated birds touch beaks.
 A slight head movement from both partners confirms that the couple will now mate for life.
 The male then mounts the female from behind, beating his wings to keep balance.
 After about 35 seconds of mating, the female proceeds to dive down and surface again.
 The pair then flap their wings.

 Pairs choose a nesting ground a week after arriving at the breeding area, preferring rock crevices.
 They clear a space and gather materials to build their nest, mostly out of grass and feathers.
 Each pair lays only one egg per year.
 Pairs in the same colony usually lay around the same time, but very rarely this occurs over more than one week.
 The female's sperm storage glands in the oviduct help select spermatozoa during the race to the egg cell.
 The egg is oval, off-white in color with lavender, gray and brown highlights.
 Both parents take turns incubating the egg over about 41 days, and spend another forty days raising the chick.
 The fledgling leaves the nest alone and at night, making its way towards open water, then quickly dives and swims away to begin independent life.

 Rises in ocean temperature have increased the reproductive rate of the horned puffin.

 Status

 The total number of horned puffins is estimated at 1,200,000.
-300,000 are located in Asia, while the other 900,000 are located in North America, with a high concentration in the Alaska Peninsula numbering 760 thousand.
+300,000 are located in Asia, while the other 900,000 are located in North America, with a high concentration in the Alaska Peninsula numbering 760,000.
 In Alaska, nearly 250,000 puffins are distributed in 608 different colonies, the largest being on Suklik Island.
 There are about 92,000 horned puffins in the Aleutian Islands, while nearly 300,000 are located on the islands and coasts of the Sea of Okhotsk.
 The Chukchi Sea has a colony of 18,000 puffins at sea level, the largest in the area.